About the Filmmakers

 Due and Maser partnered on the independent feature, Desplazado.
 She wrote and edited a feature film companion to that film, which focused on a specific phase of gentrification—when the artists move in and make a place “cool.”
 This film, Beer Bands Bikes & Broke highlights the growing pains of a city that markets itself on arts and culture, where the artists who make it a place worthy of living can no longer afford to live.

 A recipient of the Colorado Creative Industries Career Advancement Award, Due holds a B.S. in Education, an M.S. in Counseling, and is an alumni of Colorado State University’s Journalism and Media Communications program.
 She teaches video production at Front Range Community College, is a professional consultant at Rocky Mountain Student Media (the CSU student media corporation), and is a freelance video producer specializing in storytelling through her company, Be Reel Pictures.

 Mona Maser is a filmmaker, photographer and freelance video producer.

-Last spring Maser produced a video for The Quarter Project of Northern Colorado, Inc. featuring their GEMS (Girls in Engineering & Science).
+Two years ago Maser produced a video for The Quarter Project of Northern Colorado, Inc. featuring their GEMS (Girls in Engineering & Science).
 The film was shown at the Otter Box Digital Dome Theater at the Fort Collins Museum of Discovery for their annual event which raised funds to send the GEMS girls to STEM camp.

 Mona shoots 4K video on the Lumix GH4 as well as still photographs and serves as camera and co-writer on documentary films co-produced with Due.